weizhenye/Danmaku/README.md

 	  engine: 'DOM'
 	});

-	// using with HTML5 video
+Using with HTML5 video

 	danmaku.init({
 	  // Danmaku will create a container automaticly and append video to the
 	  // container if container isn't assigned.
 	  video: document.getElementById('myVideo'),

-	  // array of comment, you can find its format below.
+	  // Array of comment, you can find its format below.
 	  comments: [],

 	  engine: 'canvas'
 	});

-	// using with HTML5 audio
+Using with HTML5 audio

 	danmaku.init({
 	  audio: document.getElementById('myAudio'),
 	  container: document.getElementById('myContainer'),